inspektor-dev/inspektor/docs/blog/how-profiler-works.md

   )
 };
 ```
-Interval time for the every `SIGPROF` signal is configured using `setitimer` syscall.
-This is useful to determine how often the sample needs to be taken.

 **handling SIGPROF signal**

+Since we registered `perf_signal_handler` function to handle `SIGPROF` signals, it is invoked whenever a `SIGPROF` signal is emitted. perf_signal_handler takes `ucontext` as one of the arguments. `ucontext` contains the current instruction pointer of machine code that is being executed.

+Using that instruction pointer, current call stack trace is retrivied.
+That is done using [backtrace](https://github.com/rust-lang/backtrace-rs) crate.
+The collected backtrace and thread name is passed to
+the `profiler.sample` for sampling.

+<p align="right"> <a href="https://github.com/tikv/pprof-rs/blob/master/src/profiler.rs#L239">Link to the source</a></p>

 ```rust
 extern "C" fn perf_signal_handler(